 Breadth (1 courses)

-Select 1 track courses that are not in your Core Track.
+Select 1 track course that is not in your Core Track.

-Students who receive a grade of 4 or 5 on the AP exam in either American or Comparative Government will be granted 4 credits in the minor.
-Students who take both exams are not eligible for additional credit.
-This credit is considered Introductory and Transfer.
+Students who receive a grade of 4 or 5 on the AP exam in either American or Comparative Government or a grade of 5, 6, or 7 on the Higher Level IB exam in Global Politics will be granted 4 credits in the major.
+Students who take more than one exam are not eligible for additional credit.
+This credit is considered Elective, Introductory, and Transfer.

 Students are reminded that they are subject to the College's "overlap policy" with respect to double majors and a major and minor.
 The policy applies to all students in the College.
 No more than 3 courses may overlap between any 2 majors, and no more than 2 courses may overlap between a minor and either a major or another minor.
 If a cross-listed course (such as PSC/ECO 288) is listed under 2 majors, it counts toward the overlap limit even if it is listed under the Political Science number in one case and a cross-listed number in the other case.